 We seek to identify additional manufacturing processes to which we can apply our technology and expertise to meet a greater range of product developers' and engineers' needs.
 Introducing new manufacturing processes can both attract new customers and provide us with a significant opportunity to cross-sell our existing product lines to our existing customer base.
-We regularly evaluate new manufacturing processes to offer to product developers and engineers and introduce such new processes when we are confident that a sufficient market demand exists and that we can offer the same advantages our customers have come to expect from us.
+We regularly evaluate new manufacturing processes to offer product developers and engineers and introduce such new processes when we are confident that a sufficient market demand exists and that we can offer the same advantages our customers have come to expect from us.
 See Item 6.
 "Selected Financial Data" for disclosure of our historical research and development expenses.

-Examples of new manufacturing processes include Firscut, the acquisition of FineLine and the launch of metal injection molding and liquid silicone rubber injection molding.
-Our Firstcut product line was first introduced in the United States in 2007 and has grown to represent 29% of our total revenue in the year ended December 31, 2014.
-In April 2014, we added additive manufacturing technologies through our acquisition of FineLine Prototyping, Inc. During 2014, we introduced metal injection molding of steel alloys and stainless steel, and liquid silicone rubber injection molding to further expand our product offerings.
+Examples of new manufacturing processes we have added include CNC Machining (Firstcut), 3D printing through the acquisitions of FineLine and Alphaform and the launch of liquid silicone rubber injection molding and lathe-turned parts.
+Our CNC Machining (Firstcut) product line was first introduced in the United States in 2007 and has grown to represent 28% of our total revenue in the year ended December 31, 2015.
+In April 2014, we added 3D-printing technologies through our acquisition of FineLine and further expanded our 3D printing capabilities in October 2015 through our acquisition of Alphaform.
+During 2014, we introduced liquid silicone rubber injection molding and in February 2015, we introduced lathe-turned products to further expand our product offerings.